networknt/light-doc/content/en/tutorial/security/bootstrap-from-key-service.md

 [{"clientId":"f7d42348-c647-4efb-a52d-4c5787421e72","clientSecret":null,"clientType":"public","clientProfile":"mobile","clientName":"PetStore Web Server","clientDesc":"PetStore Web Server that calls PetStore API","ownerId":"admin","scope":"petstore.r petstore.w","redirectUri":"http://localhost:8080/authorization","createDt":"2017-12-11","updateDt":null}]
 ```

-In this tutorial, we are going to use petstore service, if you are working on another service, you need
+In this tutorial, we are going to use the petstore service, if you are working on another service, you need
 to register your service as a client through [client service][].
 Also there is an [client service tutorial][]
 you can follow.